 - 1) Press the MENU key once to activate the menu items tab.
-Press the MENU key multiple times to tab right and the ESC key multiple times to tab left until the SETUP menu is highlighted and displaying the submenu items.

-Alternatively, press the LEFT and RIGHT arrow keys multiple times using the left button wheel. - 2) Use the UP and DOWN arrow keys on the left button wheel to scroll through the sub menu items until DELETE is highlighted.
+Press the MENU key multiple times to tab right and the ESC key multiple times to tab left until the SETUP menu is highlighted and displaying the submenu items. - 2) Use the UP and DOWN arrow keys to scroll through the sub menu items until DELETE is highlighted.

-- 3) Press the ENTER key to display the Setups List. - 4) Press the UP and DOWN arrow keys on the left button wheel to scroll to the Setup Name. - 5) When the Setup Name is highlighted, press the ENTER key to display the confirmation screen.
+- 3) Press the ENTER key to display the Setups List. - 4) Press the UP and DOWN arrow keys to scroll to the Setup Name. - 5) When the Setup Name is highlighted, press the ENTER key to display the confirmation screen.